 The following is for general information purposes only.
 All further queries regarding this information should be directed to the competent authorities listed below.

-Detailed below is an overview of the administrative procedures involved for a business intending to establish a fitness club in Ireland, and aiming to provide the following additional services:
+No specific qualification is required and you do not need to apply for a licence to operate a fitness club in this country, however additional services such as sunbeds and supplements are regulated.
+Detailed below is an overview of the administrative procedures involved for a business intending to establish a fitness club in Ireland, and aiming to provide the following additional regulated services:

 - Sunbed and beauty treatments